piotr-marendowski/piotr-marendowski/README.md

 <div id="header" align="center">
 <h3>Conquering the world by charm of C and twised personality (of C of course!).
 Also aspiring sript kiddie.</h3>
+<h3>Feel free to use my stuff and make world a better place or something!</h3>
 </div>

 <!---